BabylonJS/Documentation/content/How_To/Post_Process/How_to_use_PostProcesses.md

 #### Configuration

-Image postprocessing can be done with the ImageProcessingPostProcess but you can also use StandardMaterial and PBRMaterial built-in image processing features.
+Image postprocessing can be done with the ImageProcessingPostProcess, but you can also use the built-in image processing features in StandardMaterial and PBRMaterial.
 To simplify the overall configuration of your image processing setup, you can define the properties you want on `scene.imageProcessingConfiguration`.
 This object hosts the same properties as the ImageProcessingPostProcess.

 By default, ImageProcessingPostProcess, StandardMaterial and PBRMaterial share the same configuration object (The one from the scene).
 This means that if you change a value on `scene.imageProcessingConfiguration` or directly on ImageProcessingPostProcess, StandardMaterial or PBRMaterial, this will affect all entities sharing the same configuration.

-Here is an example of a global configuration: <Playground id="#J9H084#13" title="Post Process Global Configuration" description="Simple example of a post process globbal configuration."/>
+Here is an example of a global configuration: <Playground id="#J9H084#13" title="Post Process Global Configuration" description="Simple example of a post process global configuration."/>

 Furthermore, as they share the same configuration, you can just dispose a postprocess you were using and automatically the image processing will be done at materials level.
 So here is an example of a configuration done at scene level, but with no postprocess to use it: <Playground id="#J9H084#14" title="Configuration At The Scene Level" description="Simple example of a scene level configuration."/> (As you can see the processing is then done by the material itself).